openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ### Back Phase <a name="back-phase"></a>
 The back phase starts after the layout change to NCHW.
 This phase contains mostly the following transformations:

-1. Transformations which should be working with a graph in the NCHW layout and thus cannot be implemented in the middle phase.
+1. Transformations that should work with a graph in the NCHW layout and thus cannot be implemented in the middle phase.
-2. Transformations which replace nodes corresponding to internal Model Optimizer operations with nodes corresponding to [opset](@ref openvino_docs_ops_opset) operations.
+2. Transformations that replace nodes corresponding to internal Model Optimizer operations with nodes corresponding to the [opset](@ref openvino_docs_ops_opset) operations.
-3. Transformations which normalize operations inputs according to the specification.
+3. Transformations that normalize operations inputs according to the specification.
 4. Final optimization transformations.

 A graph structure during the back phase is the same as during the middle phase.
 There is no difference in writing middle